 There have been numerous encryption types and protocol updates which have been constantly shown to have flaws that can be exploited.

 With that said routers have become much more secure and with the right set up can be very secure devices.

 Best Security Settings for a Router

 Not all of these options will be possible for everyone.
-This is simply a list of the best possible setup for securing a router in 2019.
+This is simply a list of the best possible setup for securing a router.

 - Turn off WPS (WiFi Protected Setup)

 - Disable 2.4 GHz Frequency if possible

 - Only connect to a router with a device (smartphone, tablet, laptop) that is an 802.11ac device.